stanfortonski/SOSEngine/README.md

 </div>
 ```

- 3. Set your scale and initialize engine.
-You set the scale only one time before initialization.
-Less scale == less performance!
+ 3. In your JS file, you have to set scale and create `SOSEngine.Scene`, `SOSEngine.Window` and `SOSEngine.Camera`.
+You can set the scale only one time and before initialization.
+Remember: less scale == less performance!
  ```js
 SOSEngine.scale = 12;
 var engine = SOSEngine.make($('#SOSEngine'));